-Target Tracker also helps with our moderation as it provides exemplification for all mathematics and science and some of reading and writing.
+Leaders provide exemplification for all mathematics and science and some of reading and writing.
 This is designed to help teachers judge where a child is working against the National Curriculum expectations.

 Comparative assessment is an important part of our assessment process.